 It's a tale almost too romantic to believe – Jessie and John met on the first day of their first year at the McGill University and became close friends.
 The rest is history as they say.
-They’ve been together for 10 years, recently getting married in the summer of 2016.
+They’ve been together for 10 years, getting married in the summer of 2016.
 Among other things, they bonded over a shared love of the Great Outdoors – in particular, paddling.

 Love in the Wilderness

 In 2015, the couple got engaged in Killarney Provincial Park, where they also took their honeymoon.
-Laughing, John says, “I had no specific place picked, but I knew we would be in the woods for three days, so I knew I would be able to time it properly.
+Laughing, John says, “I had no specific spot picked, but I knew we would be in the woods for three days, so I knew I would be able to time it properly.

-“When you’re out there, there’s no distractions, no phones, so you’re very in the moment, the days last longer, and you’re very into the day.
+“When you’re out there, there’s no distractions, no phones, so you’re very in the moment.
+The days last longer, and you’re very into the day.
 So to propose in that environment… it allowed us to soak in the moment and enjoy the day.”

 They identified the isolation of wilderness regions as one of their favourite things about backcountry paddling.
 “That’s one of the things we really love about camping—our vacation is to literally see no one.
 Maybe that makes us antisocial.
 We just want to get out there and do our thing!”

 When I asked Jessie and John why Killarney was such a special place for them, they told me that it didn’t start out that way, but that it has become very dear to them over time because of their shared experiences there.
 Killarney is one of the closest Provincial Parks to Sudbury, so the couple were eager to check it out when they first relocated.
 It has turned into a very special place for them indeed.